 The merger is the process by which two or more companies decide to come together and merge together and created a new company often with a new name rather than remain separately owned and operated.

-Now we are in the position to know all four merger separately;
+Now we are in the position to know all four mergers separately;

 Merger Number 1: PNB+OBC+UBI

 Oriental Bank of Commerce (OBC) and United Bank of India (UBI) are merged with the Punjab National Bank (PNB).
-So after this merger now the PNB will be second largest Public Sector Banks of India after the State Bank of India in terms of branch network.
-Its total branches would be 11,437 and total Business of the PNB would be Rs.
+So after this merger now the PNB will be the second-largest Public Sector Banks of India after the State Bank of India in terms of the branch network.
+Its total branches would be 11,437 and the total Business of the PNB would be Rs.
 17.95 lac crore.

 Merger Number 2: Syndicate Bank+ Canara Bank

 Syndicate Bank is merged with the Canara Bank.
-After this merger; the Canara bank would be fourth largest Public Sector of India.
-Total business of Canara would be 15.20 lac crore with the branch strength of 10,342.
+After this merger; the Canara bank would be the fourth largest Public Sector of India.
+The total business of Canara would be 15.20 lac crore with a branch strength of 10,342.